kspangsege/archon/README.md

 1. Open `src/archon/test.cpp` inside Visual Studio, and make it the active window.
 2. From the "Debug" menu, chose "Start Without Debugging".

-Alternatively, if Git Bash (MinGW-w64) is installed, open Git Bash and enter the root directory of the checked out Archon project, then run:
+Alternatively, if [Git for Windows][gitfw] is installed, open Git Bash and enter the root directory of the checked out Archon project, then run:

 ```sh
 bash do.sh check-debug